 Every year the IMC runs introductory sessions for new members covering rock-climbing and mountain skills.

-The program kicks off in April, see the New Members Training Syllabus for further details and the schedule of events below
+The program kicks off in April, see the Guidelines for New members Programme 2017 for participant requirements and the schedule of events below

 |Tuesday18th April 8.00pm||Teachers Club, Introductory presentation for new members|

 |Thursday Evening 20th April 6.30-10pm||Dublin Climbing Centre , Tying on to rope,Belay Skills, Knots&Hitches,

 Warmups, Fundamentals of Movement

 |Saturday 22nd April 10.00am – 5pm||New Members: Introductory Day Dalkey Quarry|